The Bankrate promise

 HO-2 vs. HO-3 policies

-Before choosing a homeowners insurance policy, you should understand the difference between how an HO-2 policy and an HO-3 policy covers your home and personal belongings.
-Below is a table showing how HO-2 policies and HO-3 policies react to losses.
+Before choosing a homeowners insurance policy, you should understand the difference between how an HO-2 policy and an HO-3 policy covers your home’s structure and personal belongings.
+Below is a table showing how HO-2 policies and HO-3 policies cover losses.

 |HO-2 coverage type||HO-3 coverage type|